 - Add a poll or a form to your email - If you want to use a form, such as a questionnaire, then you would need to place a link in your email to a page on your website that contains the form.

-- Add Introductory text to remind the user why they are receiving your email - If the recipient is an existing customer, introduce the email with "As an existing customer, we would like to inform you of our current special offers" will immediately capture their attention if the subject and friendly from values failed to do so.
+- Add Introductory text to remind the user why they are receiving your email - if the recipient is an existing customer, introduce the email with "As an existing customer, we would like to inform you of our current special offers" will immediately capture their attention if the subject and friendly from values failed to do so.
 If the recipient submitted their details via your site but several months ago then they may have forgotten, so "You are receiving this newsletter as a result of submitting your details on our website" will prevent the user from simply assuming the email is spam and potentially making a complaint.

-- Include clear contact details - Receiving an email with contact details, address, phone number, web address etc will all contribute in reassuring the recipient that the email they have received is not "spam" and is something genuine.
+- Include clear contact details - receiving an email with contact details, address, phone number, web address etc will all contribute in reassuring the recipient that the email they have received is not "spam" and is something genuine.
 Emails that are seen at first glance which contain none of this info whatsoever, with the only content being a typical "spammy" type hard-sell pitch will simply provoke the user to just delete the email, or worse, report it as spam.

-- Make sure the email is populated with correctly spelt text, grammar and punctuation - An email containing typos and sentences that don't make sense can be caught by spam filters, as they deem the email is unprofessional and therefore created by a lazy spammer.
+- Make sure the email is populated with correctly spelt text, grammar and punctuation - an email containing typos and sentences that don't make sense can be caught by spam filters, as they deem the email is unprofessional and therefore created by a lazy spammer.

-- Use a similar volume of text and images within your email - Too many images can upset spam filters, as can emails with too much text.
+- Use a similar volume of text and images within your email - too many images can upset spam filters, as can emails with too much text.
 Striking a balance between the two is important and under no circumstances should an email only contain just one large image.

-- Enter a relevant subject and a friendly from value - The subject must be relative to the content within the email and attract the recipient's attention while the friendly from value needs to inform the recipient who the email is from.
+- Enter a relevant subject and a friendly from value - the subject must be relative to the content within the email and attract the recipient's attention while the friendly from value needs to inform the recipient who the email is from.
 These values are very important and can mean the difference between your email being deleted or being saved to be read later on (if not immediately).

-- Personalise your email if possible - The EKM Email Marketing platform allows you to enter tags that display the recipient's first name, surname or both in the email they receive.
+- Personalise your email if possible - the EKM Email Marketing platform allows you to enter tags that display the recipient's first name, surname or both in the email they receive.
 This gives a sense of personalisation and importance to the email, encouraging the recipient to open it and please the spam filters at the same time.
 However, if you do not have the recipients' names but still insert the tags, then a badly personalised email will only provoke the user to delete the email or even unsubscribe completely.
-Users of Macs with the built-in mail software are also more likely to receive the email in the inbox if both first name and surname is present within the email as per the anti-spam algorithms in the mail client.
+Users of Macs with the built-in mail software are also more likely to receive the email in the inbox if both first name and surname are present within the email as per the anti-spam algorithms in the mail client.

 - Create a clean coded email - An email with lots of excess or redundant backend code can cause your email to be filtered by some clients.
 This is very common when users copy and paste segments of text from other sources such as a website or a Word document etc. Doing so copies the backend code of the source, which is irrelevant for an email as it upsets mail filters and can cause difficulty when trying to edit that text when creating the email.
 Although easy to do and saves time, it is much better practice to create the tabular structure of your email, then manually enter all the text/images and leaving the formatting of the text accordingly to the end.